Alemi7523/Alemi7523.github.io/index.md

 related to reputation.
 We can’t check it in game yet, but 100 is considered Stone Rank while less is Dust Rank.

-A bit to the left of the crows, there is a small street going up, so time to go there.
+A bit to the left of the crowd, there is a small street going up, so time to go there.

 Go north through the street to fight a red-haired girl.
 She gives 20 of